State Archaeological Permit

 The applicant has the right to proceed with activities outlined in the approved permit.
-All permitted survey, testing, and data recovery projects must be conducted and reported by professional archeologists meeting minimum qualifications and standards.
+All permitted survey, testing, and data recovery projects must be conducted and reported by professional archaeologists meeting the minimum qualifications and standards.
 The applicant is responsible for contacting the land managing agency prior to beginning work on state lands.
 A copy of the permit should be kept in the field for verification purposes.
-During fieldwork, the Archeologist in General and/or Direct Charge must keep the State Archeologist informed of work progress.
+During fieldwork, the Archaeologist in General and/or Direct Charge must keep the State Archaeologist informed of work progress.
 Media and social media posts related to the permitted project will require written permission from the State Archaeologist.
-Final project reports are due at the expiration of the permit and must meet minimum standards and guidelines (provided in application package).
-At the expiration of the permit, the applicant shall surrender all artifactual materials and all project records to the Division of Archeology or file for an extension.
+Final project reports are due at the expiration of the permit and must meet minimum reporting standards and guidelines.
+At the expiration of the permit, the applicant shall surrender all artifactual materials and original project records to the Division of Archaeology or file for an extension.
 The applicant must coordinate with the Site File concerning site discoveries or updates.
 Artifacts recovered during the project should be submitted to the Division’s Collections Manager.

 What Are the Division’s Rights and Responsibilities After the Permit is Approved?

-The State Archaeologist and his staff have the right to inspect the project at any time.
-The Division has the right to revoke, suspend, or deny the issuance of a permit to anyone who violates the state statutes or departmental regulations.
-Any person that conducts archaeological work on state-owned or controlled property without a permit is guilty of a misdemeanor and punishable under the general laws relating to misdemeanors.
+The State Archaeologist, or designate within the Division, has the right to inspect the project at any time.
+The State Archaeologist has the right to revoke, suspend, or deny the issuance of a permit to anyone who violates state statutes or departmental regulations regarding archaeological sites.
+Any person who conducts archaeological work on state-owned, managed, or controlled property without a permit is guilty of a misdemeanor and is punishable under the general laws relating to misdemeanors.
 The State of Tennessee assumes no liability for injuries or losses sustained.

-Applicants may obtain applications and information from the State Programs Archaeologist, Dan Brock by phone (615) 687-4778 or email (Daniel.Brock@tn.gov).
+Applicants may obtain applications and information from the State Programs Archaeologist.